 - Use CTAs that allow the user to contact you easily (since, presumably, that’s why they came to your Contact Us page).
 Make the CTA really obvious, and engage them by gratifying their intent instantly, using CTA copy like ”Chat now!”
 “Email now!”.

-In conclusion, here’s how to optimize pages like a pro: Look at your most visited pages, figure out why users are there, give them what they want, and ask them for an action in return, if you still have any doubts, click here for more info.
+In conclusion, here’s how to optimize pages like a pro: Look at your most visited pages, figure out why users are there, give them what they want, and ask them for an action in return.
 Regardless of your most-visited pages or even the nature of your website, you can create more engaged users.